Jean-BaptisteRamette/ccomp/README.md

 Please, state clearly what you added, and follow the already existing code style.

-Finally more important PRs will not be merged if they do not come with unit-tests associated.
+Finally, more important PRs will not be merged if they do not come with unit-tests associated.

 ## License